Critical Infrastructure

 Both options considered exterior design and sustainable features, aligning with the District’s needs and budget.
 Class C cost estimates, high-level schedules, and risk assessments were also prepared for each option.

-• Client: District of Sparwood
+• District of Sparwood

-• Services: Architecture
+• Architecture